ar-visions/orbiter/GUIDELINES.md

 ## Philosophy

 * **User-led Layout**: Orbiter avoids rigid layout constraints.
 The user dictates view positioning, floating, docking, and snapping.
-Layouts adapt to spatial reasoning, not pre-written hierarchy.
+Layouts adapts based on top level configurable constraints -- which amount to more permutability than other code editors.

 * **Minimal UI Noise**: All UI must justify its presence.
 Interface elements (like file trees) are condensed to dropdowns or dynamic presentations only when needed.